-I've completed over 2,300 sales on eBay, most of them Pokemon singles.
-When I started, I consistently overestimated what I'd keep from each sale — not because eBay hides its fees, but because the fees stack in ways that aren't obvious until you've watched a few hundred payouts land.
+I've completed over 5,000 tracked sales on eBay, most of them Pokemon singles, and these days I ship sixty-plus orders in a typical week.
+When I started, I consistently overestimated what I'd keep from each sale, not because eBay hides its fees, but because the fees stack in ways that aren't obvious until you've watched a few hundred payouts land.
 This is the breakdown I wish someone had handed me, with a real worked example at the end.

 How eBay's trading card fees actually work